moritzfl/docker-fiduswriter/README.md

 ![build](https://img.shields.io/docker/build/moritzf/fiduswriter.svg)
 ![pulls](https://img.shields.io/docker/pulls/moritzf/fiduswriter.svg)

 [FidusWriter](https://www.fiduswriter.org/how-it-works/) is a collaborative online writing tool.
-This is a docker image following the official installation manual as closely as possible.
+This is a docker image that was built following the official installation manual as closely as possible.

-Builds on Docker are tagged following this pattern and are triggered automatically through changes in this repository (moritzfl/docker-fiduswriter):
+Builds on Docker are tagged following this pattern and are triggered automatically through changes in [this project (moritzfl/docker-fiduswriter)](https://github.com/moritzfl/docker-fiduswriter) ("latest" ist triggered by commits, the others - including "latest-stable" - through releases):
-- latest: version built with the most current commit on this repository </br> *triggered by commit*
+- __latest__: version built with the most current commit on this repository

-- latest-stable: version representing the latest stable release of fiduswriter</br> *triggered by release*
+- __latest-stable__: version representing the latest stable release of fiduswriter

-- release-\[VERSION\]: a stable release of fiduswriter (non-prerelease on fiduswriter-repo) </br> *triggered by release*
+- __release-\[VERSION\]__: a stable release of fiduswriter (equivalent to "release" on fiduswriter-repo)

-- prerelease-\[VERSION\]: a potentially unstable version of fiduswriter (prerelease on fiduswriter-repo) </br> *triggered by release*
+- __prerelease-\[VERSION\]__: a potentially unstable version of fiduswriter (equivalent to "prerelease" on fiduswriter-repo)

 You will need to modify the entries for ALLOWED_HOSTS in the file /data/configuration.py in order to allow __access__ from any __URL other than localhost__.
 I would recommend mapping the data directory to a directory on your host machine for data persistence and easy configuration (follow the instrucions below).